Susan Collins Stares Down Extreme Left: ‘I Do Not Believe Systemic Racism Is a Problem’ in Maine

 — Laurence Tribe (@tribelaw) October 29, 2020

-Gideon countered Collins’ response during the debate by saying “we have to say” black lives matter, and that “it doesn’t matter how white our state is, [systemic racism] still exists,” and pointed to coronavirus infection, incarceration, and poverty rates as her evidence.
+Gideon countered Collins’ response during the debate by saying “we have to say” black lives matter and that “it doesn’t matter how white our state is, [systemic racism] still exists,” pointing to coronavirus infection, incarceration, and poverty rates as her evidence.

 The Gideon campaign launched its own tour on Friday in a push to visit Maine’s 16 counties before the November 3 election.
 Prior to that, the Democrat speaker pursued a tour to promote her expansive healthcare plans, which include creating a government-run public option.